captainWaheed/node-typescript/README.md

 ## Feedback

-If you have any feedback, please reach out to us at abdulwaheed@ieee.org
+If you have any feedback, please reach me out at abdulwaheed@ieee.org

 ## 🔗 Links